Tejasbamane007/LearnNova-AI-Powered-Learning-Platform/README.md

 ---

-## ⚠️ Security Notes
+## Security Best Practices

-- ✅ `.env` is listed in `.gitignore` — **never commit your secrets**
+- `.env` is listed in `.gitignore` and should never be committed.
-- ❌ If secrets are accidentally pushed:
+- If secrets are accidentally committed:
-  - Immediately regenerate them
+  - Regenerate keys immediately
-  - Use `git filter-repo` to remove them from commit history
+  - Use tools like `git filter-repo` to scrub them from history

 ---

-## 🙌 Contributing

-Want to contribute?
-Feel free to fork the project and submit a pull request.
-Issues and suggestions are welcome!

----

-## 📄 License
+## License

 MIT License © 2025 [Tejas Bamane](https://github.com/Tejasbamane007)